Green barbet

-The green barbet (Stactolaema olivacea) is a species of bird in the Lybiidae family (African barbets).
+The green barbet (Cryptolybia olivacea) is a species of bird in the Lybiidae family (African barbets).
 It is found in Kenya, Tanzania, Malawi, Mozambique and South Africa.
 It occurs in forests from sea level to 1800 metres.
 Its isolated populations are vulnerable to forest clearing.

 Description

 They have dull ginger-olive plumage, but are yellower on the wings, and paler below.
 The head and chin are dark brown in the nominate race, and the eyes vary from dull red to orange.
 The bill is black and the feet blackish.
 Juveniles are duller, with brown eyes.

 Call

 Their call is a repetitive chock, chock, ..., or chop, chop, ..., sometimes in a duet.

 Habits

 They frequent fruiting branches in the subcanopy, and vary from solitary to social during foraging and roosting.
 It is a sedentary species which is not known to undertake any movements.
 It may be particularly dependent on the fruit of wild figs. It breeds in cavities in tree trunks during midsummer.